 Global in situ ocean observation requires regular access to all of the oceans.
-The development of instrumentation capable of autonomous multi-year missions fundamentally changes the requirements for access but does not eliminate them.
-A major factor in the success of the observing system will be the effective utilization of all available means of access to the oceans: research vessels (including both dedicated cruises and opportunistic use of transiting RVs), commercial ships, navy ships, Antarctic supply ships, and even aircraft.
+The development of instrumentation of autonomous multi-year fundamentally changes the requirements for access but does not eliminate them.
+A major factor in the success of the observing system will be the effective utilization of all available means of access to the oceans: research (including both dedicated cruises opportunistic use of transiting RVs), commercial ships, navy ships, Antarctic supply ships, and even aircraft.
 Improved information delivery, careful planning, and coordination are needed for this function at both national and international levels.
-The nascent JCOMM Observing Programme Support Centre (OPSC1, Belbeoch et al., 2009 CWP) is being developed in part for this need, but is under-resourced.
+The nascent JCOMM (Joint Technical Commission for Oceanography and Marine Meteorology) Observing Programme Support Centre (OPSC, [5]) is being developed in part for this need, but is under-resourced.